JustinMountain/personal-blog/projects/creating-a-node-dev-server.md

 Click 'Generate Token' and copy it.
 DO NOT LOSE IT.

 Switch back to the SSH connection to the server and enter `gh auth login`.
-Follow the instructions on screen, selecting *GitHub.com*, then *HTTPS*, then *Y*, and finally paste the authentication token copied from GitHub.com above.
+Follow the instructions on screen, selecting *GitHub.com*, then *HTTPS*, the *Paste an authentication token*, then *Y*, and finally paste the authentication token copied from GitHub.com above.
 If you lost the token you will need to generate a new one.

 #### 🪞 Clone the Repo